Puget Sound AVA: Viticulture

 The petition stated that neither vinifera nor labrusca vines are native to the area; however, they are now grown throughout the basin.
 In 1872, Lambert Evans established a vineyard on Stretch Island in southern Puget Sound.
 He sold the fruit in Seattle.
-In the 1890’s a viticulturalist from the East Coast named Adam Eckert brought new grape varieties and planted more vineyards on the island.
+In the 1890s a viticulturalist from the East Coast named Adam Eckert brought new grape varieties and planted more vineyards on the island.
 The first bonded winery in Washington State was established there in 1933 by Charles Somers.
-Known as the St. Charles Winery, it reached a capacity of 100,000 gallons.
+Known as the St. Charles Winery, it reached a capacity of 100000 usgal.
 Viticulture spread throughout the Puget Sound basin as evidenced by the annual reports of the Washington State Department of Agriculture.
-These primarily labrusca plantings were gradually supplanted in most of the basin by vinifera plantings from the 1950’s to the present.
-The Washington State Department of Agriculture 1960 report entitled, “Washington Agriculture,” cited two small areas of grape cultivation outside of Yakima Valley; one of them being "in western Washington in Kitsap county.
+These primarily labrusca plantings were gradually supplanted in most of the basin by vinifera plantings from the 1950s to the present.
+The Washington State Department of Agriculture 1960 report entitled, "Washington Agriculture," cited two small areas of grape cultivation outside of Yakima Valley; one of them being "in western Washington in Kitsap county.
 There along the shores of Puget Sound, grapes have grown satisfactorily for many years."
-The 1993 publication, "Touring the Washington Wine Country," by the Washington Wine Commission stated that, "Small vineyards flourish on Puget Sound’s islands."
+The 1993 publication, "Touring the Washington Wine Country," by the Washington Wine Commission stated that, "Small vineyards flourish on Puget Sound's islands."
 There are now over 100 acre of vineyards in the basin and 25 bonded wineries.
 Although the Puget Sound AVA contains over 100 wineries, most source grapes from vineyards in eastern Washington.
 As of 2021, there are about 20 wineries producing wines from Puget Sound grapes and are distinctly labeled.

 The AVA is suited to cool climate varieties such as Madeleine Angevine, Madeline Sylvaner, Müller-Thurgau and Siegerrebe with some clonal varieties of Pinot noir and Pinot gris, Chardonnay and Melon de Bourgogne growing well in warmer locations.
 Many new varieties showed promise during tests at the Washington State University Mount Vernon Agricultural Research Station in 2005.
 Those include Regent, St. Laurent, Zweigelt, Dornfelder and Garanoir.
 In 2019, several of these varieties were showing up in Puget Sound tasting rooms.